- Contact Us

 This is why AANP supports the Consensus Model for Advanced Practice Registered Nurses and the adoption of the National Council of State Boards of Nursing Model Practice Act.
 NPs with FPA are required to meet educational requirements for licensure; maintain national certification and consult and refer to other health care providers, when warranted by patient needs.
 They remain accountable to the public and the state board of nursing for providing the high standard of care set nationally.

-To date, half of states and U.S. territories have adopted FPA licensure laws for NPs.
+To date, over half of states and U.S. territories have adopted FPA licensure laws for NPs.

 Adopting FPA for NPs provides patients with full and direct access to all the services that NPs are equipped to provide.
 FPA: